You searched for:

-1. The product obtained by partial hydrolysis of collagen, occurring in sheets, flakes, shreds, or as a coarse or fine powder, insoluble in cold water but soluble in hot water.
-It is used in many pharmaceutical preparations, in formulations for histochemical examinations, as an ingredient of bacteriologic culture media; such as, a food, as a plasma extender, and as an absorbable film or sponge in operative procedures.
+1. The product obtained by partial hydrolysis of collagen, occurring in sheets, flakes, shreds, or as a coarse or fine powder, insoluble in cold water but soluble in hot water: Gelatin is used in many pharmaceutical preparations, in formulations for histochemical examinations, as an ingredient of bacteriologic culture media, such as a food, as a plasma extender, and as an absorbable film or sponge in operative procedures.

 (Latin: to freeze; frosting; cold; then, to congeal, and finally: gelatin)